-Attachment A is a form for your organization to specify both the name of the organization and the ten-digit alpha-numeric code chosen by the organization.
+Respondents shall use the Attachment A (Organizational Identification Data Form), to specify both the name of its organization and the ten-digit alpha-numeric code chosen.
 The code must not contain the initials of the organization.

-Attachment A will be completed and sealed in an envelope with no identifying information on it.
-One original of Attachment A is required to be submitted.
+The Organizational Identification Data Form (Attachment A) must be in a sealed envelope with no identifying information on the cover.
+Only one (1) original of (Attachment A) is required to be submitted.

-Attachment A will be opened at the Public Review Forum, scheduled for Monday, 10:00am, April 17, 2017.
+Attachment A will be opened at the Public Review Forum, scheduled for Tuesday, 10:00 a.m., April 14, 2020.